Birdyy2808/JournalApp/README.md

 6. Integration With Git

-7. Containarization of the application
+7. Containarization of the application.

 **Technogogies used**